eplusx/mimosa/README.md

-# cloud-logger
+# Mimosa

-Logging library for Google Cloud Functions.
+Monitoring and automation tool for SwitchBot and Nature Remo.